johnalison/WorkingPhilosophy/BookNotes/AIModernApproach.md

 - The decomposition of large probabilistic domains into weakly connected subsets through conditional independence is one of the most important developments in AI.

+ #AI

 - The utility of money is almost exactly proportional to the logarithm of the amount.

 - One of the most important parts of decision making is know what questions to ask.

-- Information has values to the extent that it is likely to cause a change of plan and to the extent that th e new plan will be significantly better than the old.
+- Information has values to the extent that it is likely to cause a change of plan and to the extent that the new plan will be significantly better than the old.

+ #Rationality

 - If all perturbations of the parameters leave the optimal decision unchanged, then it is reasonable to assume its a good one.
 If however, the optimal decision changes considerably with the parameters of the model, then there is a good chance that the model may produce a decision that is substantially sub-optimal.

+  #Rationality #MentalModels #CheckList

 - Models of concurrent action have been a major focus of research in CS for decades, but no definitive model has prevailed.